-Rebecca Mascull is the author of three historical novels.
-She is currently finishing the third book in The Ironbridge Saga.
-These are published under the pen-name of Mollie Walton and the first book in the series is set in the dangerous world of the iron industry: THE DAUGHTERS OF IRONBRIDGE.
-The second book in the trilogy is THE SECRETS OF IRONBRIDGE, set in the brickyards of the 1850s.
-The third book, due out April 2021, is set in the coalmines and servants’ quarters of the 1870s: THE ORPHAN OF IRONBRIDGE (2021).
+Rebecca Mascull is an author of historical novels.
+She also writes saga fiction under the pen-name of Mollie Walton.
+The Ironbridge Saga series is set in the dangerous world of the iron industry: THE DAUGHTERS OF IRONBRIDGE (2019).
+The second book in the trilogy is THE SECRETS OF IRONBRIDGE (2020), set in the brickyards of the 1850s.
+The third book is set in the coalmines and servants’ quarters of the 1870s: THE ORPHAN OF IRONBRIDGE (2021).
 All three are published by Bonnier Zaffre.
 Mollie’s next trilogy will be set in WW2 North Yorkshire and the first book of this saga will be out in March 2022, published by Welbeck.

-Rebecca’s latest book under the Mascull name is coming in autumn 2021, the powerful tale of two people unknowingly connected to each other, caught up in the whirlwind of World War II, whose perilous journeys we follow from the Blitz to the Warsaw Ghetto and beyond.
+Rebecca’s latest book under the Mascull name is coming in autumn 2021, the powerful tale of two people unknowingly connected to each other, caught up in the whirlwind of World War II, whose perilous journeys we follow from the Blitz to the Warsaw Ghetto and beyond, published by SpellBound.
 More details soon…

 Rebecca has worked in education, has a Masters in Writing and lives by the sea in the east of England.
 She is also a Fellow of the Royal Literary Fund, based at the University of Lincoln.